 In this changed work environment employers continue to have responsibilities to proactively manage the safety health and welfare of employees, whether in the office or home workplace.
 There is no doubt however that it is in the best interest of any employer to have a productive, motivated and engaged employee while working in the office or in the adapted home office environment.

-Ergonomic & Safety Consultant at Chris Mee Group Chris Mee Group offer a fully rounded Ergonomic service to our Clients.
+The ergonomic & Safety Consultants at Chris Mee Group offer a fully rounded Ergonomic service to our Clients.
 From Online Display Screen Equipment Awareness training, classroom based Ergonomics courses and Ergonomic Assessment consultancy, Chris Mee Group have a solution for individuals and companies of every size.

 Have a question?
 Chat to us instantly by clicking the chat box in the bottom right-hand corner of your screen.
 Alternatively, you can click here to email [email protected]